DEPARTMENT OF ANTHROPOLOGY UNIVERSITY OF TORONTO

 The Department of Anthropology will make every reasonable effort to comply with the wishes of a First Nations group requesting repatriation of human remains or other eligible items.

-7. Once approved the report will be distributed to the initiator of the repatriation request as well as to relevant First Nations, the Canadian Association for Physical Anthropology, the Canadian Archaeological Association, the regional administrative officer for the provincial sites registration data base and/or other parties that may have some interest in the items.
+- Once approved the report will be distributed to the initiator of the repatriation request as well as to relevant First Nations, the Canadian Association of Physical Anthropologists, the Canadian Archaeological Association, the regional administrative officer for the provincial sites registration data base and/or other parties that may have some interest in the items.

-9. The conditions of transfer for each request will be the subject of a protocol document or agreement between the requesting individual or group and the Department of Anthropology.
+- The conditions of return for each request will be the subject of a protocol document or agreement between the requesting individual or group and the Department of Anthropology.